dbmdz/solr-ocrpayload-plugin/README.md

 </fieldtype>
 ```

-The filter takes five parameters:
+The filter takes the following parameters:

 - `delimiter`: Character used for delimiting the payload from the token in the input document (default: `|`)
+- `absoluteCoordinates`: `true` or `false` to configure whether the stored coordinates are absolute
 - `coordinateBits`:  Number of bits to use for encoding OCR coordinates in the index. (mandatory)<br/>
    A value of `10` (default) is recommended, resulting in coordBits to approximately two decimal places.
 - `wordBits`: Number of bits to use for encoding the word index.<br/>